Rustring/PrismLauncher-Cracking-Guide/README.md

 The steps on how to add offline accounts on PrismLauncher w/o Microsoft login.

 1) Downnload and install PrismLaunncher by clicking [here](https://prismlauncher.org/download/).
-> For Linux it's reccomended you use Flathub or your distro's package manager
+> For Linux it's reccomended you use Flathub or your distro's package manager.

 2) Download the `accounts.json` file from [releases](https://github.com/Rustring/PrismLauncher-Cracking-Guide/releases).